Alternative mating strategy: Copying mate choice

 In the guppy, Poecilia reticulata, females will copy another female's mate choice if given the opportunity to watch the other female choose.
 While older females do not copy younger females, younger females will copy older females.
 This copying behaviour arises from a difference in ability to assess males.
 Since this behaviour only arises when in the presence of another female, it is a behavioural alternative to the norm of just choosing a male mate based on personal assessment.

-Sneaking behaviour in females
+Sneaking in females

-In the damselfish, Chromis multilineata, females can often become infected with the parasite Anilocra chromis.
-In the event of infection, males do not allow infected females into the nest and do not mate with them.
-Thus, to bypass this limitation to mating, infected females will often sneak into male nests.
-Although the female is often immediately chased out, this behaviour serves as evidence that sneaking is not just an alternative male strategy.
-In fact, sneaking is just a common strategy for any sex that is denied mating to a certain class of animals.
-The strategy of these infected females is therefore another behavioural alternative strategy.
+In the damselfish, Chromis multilineata, females often become infected with the parasite Anilocra chromis.
+Males do not allow infected females into the nest and do not mate with them.
+To bypass this limitation to mating, infected females often sneak into male nests.

 Male mimicry by females

 In damselflies, Ischnura, females are frequently harassed by males that wish to mate.
 There is significant variation in the females' physical abilities to tolerate male mating harassment.
 In this species, there is a physical dimorphism: one type is cryptic (heteromorphic) and the other type looks like a male (andromorph).
 In many cases the andromorph even behaves like a male when among other males.
 Studies have found that the andromorph only mates half as often as the heteromorph.
 While a decrease in mating would be devastating for males, it is often an advantage in females.
 For females, excessive mating is a waste of time and energy and it increases exposure to predators.
 Thus, the ability to ward off extra mating gives the andromorphs a frequency dependent selective advantage.
 This is example of a traditionally male characterized Mendelian alternative strategy that has now been observed in females.